Synsbasen/synsbasen-api-ruby/README.md

 Build the gem by running `gem build synsbasen_api.gemspec` in your console.

+## Updating documentation
+The documentation is generated using [YARD](https://yardoc.org/).
+To update the documentation, run `yard doc` in your console.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).